JerryHamm/Extractify-Automatic-License-Plate-Recognition/README.md

 _Request Parameters_

-- `image`: The image file containing the license plate.
+- `file`: The image file containing the license plate.
 Include it as a form-data field in the request payload.

 **Response**